awsdocs/amazon-emr-management-guide/doc_source/emr-plan-instances-guidelines.md

 ## What instance type should you use?<a name="emr-instance-group-size"></a>

-There are several ways to add EC2 instances to a cluster, which depend on whether you use the instance groups configuration or the instance fleets configuration for the cluster\.
+There are several ways to add Amazon EC2 instances to a cluster, which depend on whether you use the instance groups configuration or the instance fleets configuration for the cluster\.
 + **Instance Groups**
   + Manually add instances of the same type to existing core and task instance groups\.
   + Manually add a task instance group, which can use a different instance type\.